XabetDigital/vue-table-component/README.md

+**FORK**

+Forked from the Spatie's vue-table-component to maintain the library.

 🚨 **THIS PACKAGE HAS BEEN ABANDONED** 🚨

 We don't use this package anymore in our own projects and cannot justify the time needed to maintain it anymore.
 That's why we have chosen to abandon it.
 Feel free to fork our code and maintain your own copy or use one of the many alternatives.